TereseWang/CS4550-FinalProject/README.md

 - thecatapi: https://thecatapi.com/terms
 - This website is purely a informational website, there will be non sensitive information
 - and also no financial trading

+# Images articles:
+References for image and articles is putted actually inside the browser